Zebulon Baird: Biography

 He served in the North Carolina militia at the rank of major, and is thus sometimes referred to as Maj.
 Baird.

 Baird died "suddenly, of an apoplectic fit" at age 58 near Asheville, North Carolina.
 He is believed to be buried in Asheville's Riverside Cemetery.

 Baird was married to Hannah Lay Erwin.
 Their daughter, Mira Margaret Baird, married the wealthy landowner David Vance Jr., who was the son of David Vance.
 He had another daughter, Anna Baird, who married the wealthy merchant Bacchus J. Smith from Burnsville.

 Baird was the grandfather of the politicians Zebulon Vance and Robert B. Vance.
-One of his grandsons built Buncombe County's Zebulon H. Baird House, which listed is on the National Register of Historic Places.
+One of his grandsons built Buncombe County's Zebulon H. Baird House, which is listed on the National Register of Historic Places.